 There are 3 main cell phone companies: Ancel, MovieStar, and CTIMovil.

-It’s really expensive to make a phone call.
-Everyone texts everything-it’s kind of hastle.
-A text is 1 peso (about a penny).
-Nobody is on a monthly plan.
+It’s comparatively expensive to make a phone call.
+Everyone WhatsApps everything-it’s kind of hassle.
 It’s not uncommon for someone to say “oh, my phone is out of money.”
 You refill your phone through phone cards.
 Many people buy these at these stores called Abitab.
 I could not figure out what these stores really did at first.
 I thought they were just places that sold lottery tickets.
-I have since learrned that many things here are quite…Antiquated…
+I have since learned that many things here are quite…Antiquated…

 Do you remember in the old days when you paid your telephone bill, your heating bill, etc. through the mail?
 You write a check, put in an envelope, afix a stamp to it, and send it off.
 And now, most of you probably use the Internet.